SharePoint/sp-dev-docs/docs/solution-guidance/applying-pnp-templates.md

 #### Example script for applying Learning Pathways solution

-This is how the PowerShell script is for applying the Learning Pathways solution which only has the `SiteUrl` parameter and the pnp file for the Learning Pathways is located in the *c:\temp* folder and you want to target to previously created site with URL of */sites/M365LP*.
+This is how the PowerShell script would look like for applying the [Learning Pathways solution](https://learn.microsoft.com/en-us/office365/customlearning/), which only has the `SiteUrl` parameter and the pnp file for the Learning Pathways is located in the *c:\temp* folder and you want to target to previously created site with URL of */sites/M365LP*.

 ```powershell
 Connect-PnPOnline https://<tenant>-admin.sharepoint.com/